AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Resolved_Data_View.md

 |IndexField | Maps to an index field.
 |GroupingField | Maps to a grouping field.
 |DataField | Maps to a data field.
+|FieldId | Maps to a field id field for a narrow shape data view.

 ### DataMapping
 Per-group details of the data that a `FieldMapping` targets: